-As a Safety Advocate member, you are making a commitment to putting the safety, health and sustainability of your organization and employees first.
-This membership level provides yearly benefits such as multiple safety training courses, a complete risk evaluation of your current safety policies, programs, and insurance profile, and access to a Florida Chamber Safety Council professional 24/7.
+By becoming a Safety Advocate member, you pledge to prioritize the safety, health and sustainability of your organization and its employees.
+This membership level provides yearly benefits such as multiple safety training courses, a complete risk evaluation of your current safety policies, programs and insurance profile, and access to a Florida Chamber Safety Council professional 24/7.

 Safety Advocate Membership Offerings and Resources

-The Florida Chamber Safety Council is on a mission to create the safest, healthiest, and most sustainable workforce in Florida.
+The Florida Chamber Safety Council is on a mission to create the safest, healthiest and most sustainable workforce in America.
 That starts with helping Florida companies committed to their employees’ health and safety strive to create a workplace free of accidents.
-With a Florida Chamber Safety Council Membership at the Safety Advocate level, you will gain access to a wealth of resources and tools and connect with industry leaders.
-Join the movement today!
+With a Florida Chamber Safety Council Membership at the Safety Advocate level, your organization will gain access to a wealth of resources and tools and connect with industry leaders.

-24/7 Safety Support: Safety Advocate members will have access to a 24/7 call-in number for questions regarding items such as regulatory OSHA compliance, statute enforcement, what to do in the event of a workplace injury/illness/fatality, industry best practices and standards, and insurance programs such as return to work and worker compensation experience modification rates.
-(Included with Membership)
+- 24/7 Safety Support: Safety Advocate members will have access to a 24/7 call-in number for questions regarding items such as regulatory OSHA compliance, statute enforcement, what to do in the event of a workplace injury/illness/fatality, industry best practices and standards, and insurance programs such as return to work and worker compensation experience modification rates.

-Safety Council Orientation: Safety Advocate members will receive a formal in-person orientation to the Florida Chamber Safety Council, including its online platform, a discussion of training benefits and additional training options, and an initial assessment of existing safety program and culture.
-(Included with Membership)
+- Safety Council Orientation: Safety Advocate members will receive a formal in-person orientation to the Florida Chamber Safety Council, including its online platform, a discussion of training benefits and additional training options, and an initial assessment of existing safety program and culture.

-Forklift: This two to four-hour training is designed to be general in nature since it covers safe operating procedures for all types of Powered Industrial Trucks.
+- Forklift: This two to four-hour training is designed to be general in nature since it covers safe operating procedures for all types of Powered Industrial Trucks.
 It is expected that operators will follow established familiarization procedures before operating models not specifically addressed during this training.
-The curriculum includes safe operation, inspection, basic components, refueling, battery care, and different types of Power Industrial Trucks.
-Class includes videos, lectures, facilitated student discussion, demonstrations, skill testing, and written testing per OSHA regulation 29 CFR 1910.
-178. Forklift training is intended for workers in construction, building development, warehouse operations, and other related fields.
+The curriculum includes safe operation, inspection, basic components, refueling, battery care and different types of Power Industrial Trucks.
+Class includes videos, lectures, facilitated student discussion, demonstrations, skill testing and written testing per OSHA regulation 29 CFR 1910.
+178. Forklift training is intended for workers in construction, building development, warehouse operations and other related fields.
 This course will provide knowledge and skills to current operators, future operators, managers, and supervisors of forklift operations.
-(In-person)

-Heat Stress Prevention: This one-hour course is designed to help protect Florida workers from Heat Stress, a paramount concern among many industries.
-Heat Stress is defined as heat-related illnesses that occur when the body cannot maintain a normal temperature.
-Heat-related disorders include heat stroke, heat exhaustion, heat cramps, and heat rashes.
+- Heat Stress Prevention: This one-hour course is designed to help protect Florida workers from heat stress, a paramount concern among many industries.
+Heat stress is defined as heat-related illnesses that occur when the body cannot maintain a normal temperature.
+Heat-related disorders include heat stroke, heat exhaustion, heat cramps and heat rashes.
 This training course is designed to help learners understand the dangers of heat stress in both indoor and outdoor environments and how to prevent and respond to a heat stress emergency.
-(Optional)

 (Disclaimer: All included training credits subject to scheduling limitations.
 The Florida Chamber Safety Council will strive to facilitate the requested training times and dates.
 Personnel limitation may necessitate alternate training accommodations as no date and time are guaranteed.)